 Students are responsible for enrolling in courses for which they anticipate being able to attend every class session on the day and time appearing on course schedules, and then making every effort to do so.
 When unavoidable situations result in absence or tardiness, students are responsible for acquiring any information missed.
+Instructors are not obliged to allow students to make up missed work.
+Per their independent discretion, individual instructors may determine how attendance affects students' ability to meet course learning objectives and whether attendance affects course grades.

+Students are responsible for enrolling in courses for which they anticipate being able to attend every class session on the day and time appearing on course schedules, and then making every effort to do so.
+When unavoidable situations result in absence or tardiness, students are responsible for acquiring any information missed.
 Professors are not obliged to allow students to make up missed work.
 Per their independent discretion, individual professors may determine how attendance affects students' ability to meet course learning objectives and whether attendance affects course grades.
 For this course, missing more than fifteen (15) minutes at the beginning or end of a class period will count as one absence.
 Therefore, students who wish to depart early should clear it with the professor.
 Also, three instances of tardiness of fifteen minutes or less equals one absence.
-Finally, three absences will result in a full letter reduction of the final grade and absences exceeding three will result in failure of the course.
+Finally, six absences will result in a full letter reduction of the final grade and absences exceeding six will result in failure of the course.